Spring Fish Program

 Fish Food: A 10 lb bag of Zeigler Bros. high-protein floating food for pond fish.

 Barley Straw Pellets: The application of barley straw has received attention as a way to clarify ponds.
 The decomposition of barley straw bales has shown that it aids in balancing water quality.
 As it degrades, peroxide is created, which deters further algae growth.
-Barley straw pellets are natural, easy & clean to apply, as well as breaking down quickly.
+Barley straw pellets are natural, easy & clean to apply, and break down quickly.

 DEC FISH STOCKING PERMIT: